aws-samples/aws-eda-slurm-cluster/docs/deploy.md

 ## Configure the Compute Instances

-The InstanceConfig configuration parameter configures the base operating systems, CPU architectures, instance families, and instance types that the SLURM cluster should support.
+The InstanceConfig configuration parameter configures the base operating systems, CPU architectures, instance families, and instance types that the Slurm cluster should support.
 The supported OSes and CPU architectures are:

 | Base OS | CPU Architectures